shadan-pk/Thought-Space/README.md

 - **Thought Space:** Displays user-submitted thoughts in a random, free-flowing layout.
 - **Thought Input:** A simple interface for users to submit their thoughts.
-- **Daily Collection:** View your thoughts organized by day for reflection and inspiration.
 - **Responsive Design:** Fully optimized for both desktop and mobile screens.
 - **Calming UI:** A soothing color palette to create a relaxing experience.